 9. Cold Weather

 Some dogs lick their paws more doing one season than another.
 Many dog owners find that the licking happens more during the winter.
 Ice balls may form between your dog’s hairy toes, and the cold weather can pull hair or cause cracking and bleeding.
 Deicing salts that we use to melt ice and snow on our driveways are another issue.
-These slats contain chemicals that could potentially burn your dogs’ feet.
+These salts contain chemicals that could potentially burn your dog’s feet.
 Avoid letting them wander these areas when they are off a leash.

 How to Stop Excessive Paw Licking (3 Ways)

 Even if you can’t identify the reason for the behavior yourself, it’s important to stop them from doing it.
-We recommend taking your pet to the vet right away if you can’t determine a cause but there are still ways to deter them until you’re able to get them in for an appointment.
+We recommend taking your pet to the vet right away if you can’t determine a cause, but there are still ways to deter them until you’re able to get them in for an appointment.

 1. Keep Their Paws Covered